oscar-franzen/alona/README.md

 # alona
 alona is a software pipeline for analysis of single cell RNA sequencing data.
-It exists as a cloud-based service and as a standalone software.
+It exists as a cloud-based service and as a standalone software, which runs inside a [Docker](https://en.wikipedia.org/wiki/Docker_(software)) container.

 Cloud alona: http://alona.panglaodb.se/

 ## Installing the standalone
+First install [Docker](https://en.wikipedia.org/wiki/Docker_(software)) by following instructions from https://docs.docker.com/install/

 ### Alternative 1: Download a pre-build Docker image
-First install Docker by following instructions from https://docs.docker.com/install/

 ### Alternative 2: Create a Docker image